• Skip to main content

 Waterfall on St Vrain Creek, Golden Ponds, Longmont.
 Photo: Bo Insogna

 Generally, a good rule of thumb is 32 oz of water for every hour.
-Before hitting the trail, take a moment to look at the maps and assess the chances of straying off the trail and add plan your water supplies accordingly.
+Before hitting the trail, take a moment to look at the maps assess the chances of straying off the trail, and plan your water supplies accordingly.

 Colorado Trail Hiking Molas Pass Silverton Colorado